NXT TakeOver: WarGames (2017): Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-WarGames was scheduled as the 17th NXT TakeOver event.
+NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+Announced on November 17, 2016, WarGames was scheduled as the 17th NXT TakeOver event.
 Originally promoted as TakeOver: Houston, as the event was held in Houston, Texas, the event was changed to TakeOver: WarGames after an announcement by Triple H on October 4, 2017.
 The event's name was derived from an old match type that was originally used in the National Wrestling Alliance, and later, an annual match held by World Championship Wrestling.
 The TakeOver event featured the namesake match, which was the first time in nearly twenty years since the match last occurred.
 The inaugural TakeOver: WarGames was held on November 18, 2017, at Houston's Toyota Center and was a support show for that year's Survivor Series pay-per-view (PPV).

 Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the September 6 episode of NXT, Asuka relinquished the NXT Women's Championship due to a legitimate injury she sustained at TakeOver: Brooklyn III; she was subsequently moved up to the main roster on the Raw brand.
 On September 12, Kairi Sane won the Mae Young Classic and earned herself a shot at the vacant NXT Women's Championship at TakeOver: WarGames.
 On the September 27 episode of NXT, General Manager William Regal made the match at WarGames a fatal four-way for the vacant NXT Women's Championship, with qualifying matches held over the following weeks to determine the other three participants.
 On the October 11 episode, Peyton Royce defeated Nikki Cross (of Sanity) and Liv Morgan to qualify for the match by pinning Cross after she was distracted by Taynara Conti, who was escorted by The Undisputed Era.
 The following week, Ember Moon qualified by defeating Ruby Riott and Sonya Deville.
 On the next episode, Nikki Cross last eliminated Billie Kay in a battle royal to qualify for the last spot in the fatal four-way.
-Cross later defeated Taynara in a singles match on the November 1 episode.
+Cross later defeated Conti in a singles match on the November 1 episode.
 The following week, Sane defeated Kay in singles competition.
 The next week, after Moon defeated Mercedes Martinez, the other three competitors came to the ring and ringside area and stared each other down.